8 ways to check if an item is vegan

 However, problems arise when you come across products that contain ambiguous ingredients with weird names.

-As a new vegan, this makes it difficult to distinguish between vegan and non-vegan items.
-Sometimes even the package labeling itself can be quite deceptive, leaving with you with the question: How to tell if a product is vegan?
-If only there were a vegan checker app that would do this for you!
+As a new vegan, this makes it difficult to distinguish between plant based and animal based food items.
+Sometimes even the package labeling itself can be quite deceptive, leaving you with the question: How to tell if a product is vegan and understand its food ingredients?

 Of course, there are certain products and food groups that are easy to identify as vegan.
 These items include fruit, vegetables, seeds, nuts, beans, and legumes.
 For everything else, feel free to use the following guide to options that will help you figure out whether or not an item is vegan.